OpenVoiceOS/ovos-technical-manual/docs/gui_service.md

 The GUI clients may be implemented in any language, page templates are provided to skills via `self.gui.show_XXX` that should be implemented by all clients.

-sending custom pages from skills requires skill to explicitly support a client platform

 ## GUI Plugins

 The active namespace is tracked by `ovos-gui` and manages the [homescreen skill](https://github.com/OpenVoiceOS/skill-ovos-homescreen), desktop implementations like Plasma Bigscreen do not have a homescreen, instead they manage each skill in their own window